maftouni/maftouni.github.io/_portfolio/us-real-estate-market-trends.md

 - How to wrangle raw real estate data in a Jupyter notebook
 - How to translate analysis into an interactive Tableau dashboard for non-technical audiences
-- How to present the story in a short video so others can quickly understand the insights
+- - How to use Tableau as a business intelligence tool to transform raw data into interactive dashboards, a step-by-step walkthrough of building a dashboard from scratch

 ## Links